-At Whickham Parochial Church of England Primary School, staff have had awareness training in speech & language, ASD, and ADHD.
+At Whickham Parochial Church of England Primary School, staff have had awareness training in speech & language, ASD, and ADHD and trauma training.
 Our SENDco has had enhanced training in autism, ADHD, Attachment disorder, dyslexia and Speech and Language.
+She has also obtained her NASENDco qualification.